Skip to content

 • Echo (TTE vs TEE)

-• It can be reasonable to start with TEE if pretest probability is high enough, if patient has known valvular abnormalities, or TTE will be technically difficult -
+• It can be reasonable to start with TEE if pretest probability is high enough, if pt already has known valvular abnormalities, or TTE will be technically difficult

 • EKG: new heart block or prolonged PR raises concern for endocardial/perivalvular abscess.
-Endocarditis patients should be on telemetry, monitored closely by team
+Endocarditis pts should be on telemetry, monitored closely by team.

 • CXR: infiltrates suggestive of septic pulmonary emboli, pulmonary edema, cardiomegaly